107 Customhouse Quay, central Wellington

 It took a while for my granola to be served, but then the place was busy.
 The granola contained a lot of coconut shred and sat on a bed of yoghurt that had been swirled around the plate.
 It was topped with an attractive arrangement of fresh fruit (banana, apple, pear).
 Honey was drizzled over the whole.
 The total effect looked nice, but the serving size was a little on the small size.
 On the other hand, it was accompanied by ample milk.

 Version 2: I came back a second time four months later to try the porridge and my companion ordered the granola.
 So the above photo is what it looked like on this occasion.
 Pretty much the same but with pear swapped out for orange.
 And more honey drizzled.
 The effect was pronounced far too sweet, and this by someone less sensitive to over sugaring than me I think.
-The granola was said to be good, but the fruit was felt to be rather mundane.
+The granola itself was said to be good, but the fruit rather mundane.

 The coffee was less well presented.
 It was an Americano (no filter available) served with extra hot water in a cup.
 It tasted good but I was disappointed in the way the coffee had slopped over the top and onto the saucer.
 If this had occurred during the pouring then a simple wipe of the cup and a new saucer would have dealt with it.
 Of course, the spill makes no difference to the taste, yet it does leave an impression that sticks in the mind.
 Pravda and spilt coffee will always go together for me now.